hunbernd/CustomizedRetroshare/readme2.txt

 -quote text from the chat (right click menu) -additional emoticons
--sound when somebody mentions your name in the chat -prevent breaking the UI with too long nickname -prevent breaking the UI with too long forum title -rscollecton editor (from Phenom)
+-sound when somebody mentions your name in the chat -check geolocation and other data based on IP for unknown incoming connections -prevent breaking the UI with too long nickname -prevent breaking the UI with too long forum title (from Phenom) -rscollecton editor (from Phenom)
 -search and mark on chatwidget (from Phenom)
 -sort found files by count of sources (from Phenom)